Fanboy-Studios/Random-Fandom-WonderCMS-Theme-Developmental/README.md

 1. Go to your "data" folder.
 2. Open "database.js" for editing.
 3. Change the theme (probably on line 4) to "default"
 4. Save "database.js" and refresh your website page.
-You should be able to login and update the theme for my patches.
+You should be able to login and update the theme for my patches (if they're available).
+   Please note that my theme is a fork of the Adivvyo theme, but heavily moddified.
+This means patches for broken updates may take longer to push.
 5. You may then reapply the theme.